MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-edit-campaign-using-app-marketing-sales.md

 ## Create or edit a campaign

 > [!NOTE]
 > The average time for distributing a campaign activity to 100,000 members is 24 hours.
 For larger campaigns and faster activity distribution, use Dynamics 365 Marketing.
-For more information, go to [Dynamics 365 Marketing documentation](/marketing/overview.md).
+For more information, go to[Dynamics 365 Marketing documentation](../marketing/overview.md).

 1. In the site map, select **Marketing Lists**.